Skip to main content

 Clean & Run

 During a routine startup of the NIST reactor in early 2021, a fuel element was damaged resulting in contamination of the reactor's primary cooling loop.
 Following an extensive cleanup effort involving debris removal and filtering of the primary cooling water, NIST received regulatory approval to restart the reactor in March 2023.
-While the reactor can be operated safely and well within regulatory requirements, low-power testing revealed that a small quantity of fuel debris remained in the reactor vessel.
-To minimize any operational impacts, additional cleaning was performed in January and February that was successful in removing additional debris from the vessel.
-Work is now underway to refurbish parts of the reactor that were removed to clean and then to reassemble the reactor.
+Subsequent testing revealed that a small quantity of fuel debris remained in the reactor vessel.
+While the reactor could have been operated safely and well within regulatory limits, NIST chose to further clean the vessel to minimize any operational impacts.
+This work, which was completed earlier this year, was successful in removing additional debris.

-We present below a high-level schedule depicting the activities planned for the next year.
-This schedule is the result of a recent careful rebaselining of the project which included a detailed analysis of all required activities and reflects full resource loading.
-Note that while rebaseling did change the activities on the critical path, the start of scientific operations is scheduled for early 2026, the same as in the original project plan.
+We present below a high-level schedule depicting the activities planned for the next 8 months.
+This schedule is the result of a recent rebaselining which included a detailed analysis of all required activities and reflects full resource loading.